B33th0v3n960/B33th0v3n960/README.md

   </a>
 </p>

-📖 A student studying the art of front-end development.
+📖 A student studying the art of frontend development.
 ---
 ### 🧰 Languages and Tools